Hills: Ormiston Hill (236m), Black Hill (213m), Cowden Hill (204m), Woodheads Hill (196m)

 Cowden Hill (204m)

 Cowden Hill is probably best ascended form the track at NO 269 144 near to Woodmill Farm.
 This track provides the walker with an easy ascent up the southern side of Cowden Hill with no difficulties.
 Once at the summit area you will need to leave the track and walk through the long grass for about 70m to reach the actual summit cairn.
-From here there are good views of the surrounding hills.
+From here there are good views of the surrounding hills and countryside.

-Distance: 14 km / 8.5 miles
+• Distance: 6.3 km / 3.9 miles

-Ascent: 440 m / 1450 feet
+• Ascent: 200 m / 650 feet